 Note that Subversion, as an open-source project, does not officially endorse any server as "primary" or "official".
 Neither network implementation is treated as a second-class citizen; each server has advantages and disadvantages.
 In fact, it's possible for different servers to run in parallel, each accessing your repositories in its own way, and each without hindering the other (see the section called "Supporting Multiple Repository Access Methods").
-Here's a brief overview and comparison of the two available Subversion servers-as an administrator, it's up to you to choose whatever works best for you and your users.
+Table 6.1, "Network Server Comparison" gives a brief overview and comparison of the two available Subversion servers-as an administrator, it's up to you to choose whatever works best for you and your users.